US to approve sales it deems safe to blacklisted Huawei

 The U.S. Department of Commerce will issue licenses to U.S. companies seeking to sell to Chinese telecoms equipment giant Huawei Technologies Co Ltd where there is no threat to national security, Commerce Secretary Wilbur Ross said on Tuesday.

-WASHINGTON: The U.S. government will issue licenses to companies seeking to sell goods to China's Huawei where there is no threat to national security, Commerce Secretary Wilbur Ross said in a speech on Tuesday, leaving industry observers unsure about which products will pass muster.
+WASHINGTON: The U.S. government will issue licenses to companies seeking to sell goods to China's Huawei where there is no threat to national security, Commerce Secretary Wilbur Ross said on Tuesday, leaving industry observers unsure about which products will pass muster.

 Trump's comments came after the United States placed Huawei on the Commerce Department's so-called Entity List in May over national security concerns.
 U.S. parts and components generally cannot be sold to those on the list without special licenses.